Reporting Requirements and Schedules / E-Reporting

 Requests for waivers/exemptions or extensions must be submitted, in writing, to CIMA via email or post.
 The email address for submitting requests is: email@example.com.

 CIMA will review the request for an extension, in line with its ‘Procedure for the Granting of Extensions for the Filing of Supervisory Reports’ (See Regulatory Handbook Appendices, section F11) and for a waiver/exemption, in line with the Audit Waiver Policy.
-In relation to partial year audits for funds that are terminating, CIMA will make a determination as to whether an affidavit, liquidators report or agreed-upon procedures will suffice in place of the audit.
+In relation to audit waivers for funds that are terminating, CIMA will make a determination as to whether an affidavit, liquidators report or procedures will suffice in place of the audit.
 CIMA will inform the operator of its decision in writing.

 Fee for Waivers/Exemptions or Extensions

-As of 13 December 2012, CIMA charges a non-refundable administrative fee for each waiver/exemption or extension request, as well as for partial year audit requests.
-Click on Investment Funds Fees for further information or go directly to the current Fee Schedule, which lists all fees that CIMA collects, including ‘Mutual Funds’ fees and ‘CIMA Administrative Fees’.
+As of 13 December 2012, CIMA charges a non-refundable administrative fee for each waiver/exemption or extension request.
+Click on Investment Funds Fees for further information in order to be directed to the current Fee Schedule, which lists all fees that CIMA collects, including ‘Mutual Funds’ fees and ‘CIMA Administrative Fees’.

 E-Reporting and REEFS for Regulated Mutual Funds